fpalandri/fpalandri.github.io/index.md

 Flood risk for the Paris region was modelled at an ultra-high resolution by services of the French administration with support from French research laboratories.

-What you see below is the extent of flood under scenario 1.4, dubbed "extreme" - as seen in a geobrowser.
+What you see below is the extent of flood under scenario 1.4, dubbed "extreme", as seen in a geobrowser.
 Darker colors depict higher levels of flood.

 ![Image2](/image001.jpg)